Mastero83/ChessFlask/CONTRIBUTING.md

 - Use clear, descriptive commit messages

 ## Questions?
 Open an issue or discussion and we'll be happy to help!

+## Guidelines
+- Ensure compatibility with Stockfish engine integration
+- Follow the new UI structure (top icon bar, accordion settings, debug panel)
+- Test changes with real-time Stockfish output and cheat panel
+- Document new features in README and release notes

+## Areas for Contribution
+- Engine/analysis improvements
+- UI/UX enhancements
+- Real-time features (SocketIO, debug, etc.)
+- Documentation and tutorials